-**Please note: Of course I never told the class (or my reluctant student) that he was the main focus of the reward system.
-I simply announced that when everyone was actively involved and raising their hands, that the whole class would earn a puzzle piece.
+I simply announced that when everyone was actively involved and raising their hands, the whole class would earn a puzzle piece.

 I write students’ names on sticks, and each time a puzzle piece is earned, I pull a student’s name out.
-That student then gets to select a puzzle piece to hang up front on the whiteboard.
-As students add more puzzle pieces, the picture starts to take shape and they grow more excited and motivated!
+That chosen student can select a puzzle piece to hang up front on the whiteboard.
+As students add more puzzle pieces, the picture starts to take shape.
+You’ll see students grow more excited and motivated!

 If you need some reliable magnetic tape, CLICK HERE to visit Amazon for the magnetic tape that I’ve used.
 (This is an Amazon Affiliate link.
 By clicking on it and making a purchase, you support this website but it does NOT affect the price you pay – I wouldn’t do that you! )